Clan Drummond: Wars of Scottish Independence

-Malcolm de Drummond also swore fealty to Edward I of England; however, despite this, during the Wars of Scottish Independence the Clan Drummond strongly supported the cause of Scottish Independence.
-Malcolm Drummond fought at the Battle of Bannockburn in 1314.
+Sir Malcolm de Drummond (aft.
+1209-1278) also swore fealty to Edward I of England; however, despite this, during the Wars of Scottish Independence the Clan Drummond strongly supported the cause of Scottish Independence.
+Sir Malcolm Drummond fought at the Battle of Bannockburn in 1314.
 He is credited with the deployment of caltrops, tetrahedral iron spikes which when thrown onto the ground land with one spike uppermost to injure horses and unseat cavalry; they were highly destructive against the English cavalry.
 After the battle the clan was given lands in Perthshire by Robert the Bruce.
-Malcolm's great-granddaughter, Annabella became the mother of King James I of Scotland in 1394.

-The Clan Drummond gained more land in 1345 when chief John Drummond married an heiress of the Montfichets and became John Drummond of Stobhall.
-John's sister Margaret Drummond married David II of Scotland but they had no children.
-In 1367, John's daughter Annabella Drummond married John Stewart, Earl of Carrick, the future High Steward of Scotland then King as Robert III of Scotland.
+The Clan Drummond gained more land in 1345 when the latter's grandson chief Sir John Drummond married an heiress of the Montfichets and became Sir John Drummond of Stobhall.
+Sir John's sister Margaret Drummond married David II of Scotland but they had no children.
+In 1367, Sir John's daughter Anabella Drummond married John Stewart, Earl of Carrick, the future High Steward of Scotland then King as Robert III of Scotland, and became the mother of King James I of Scotland in 1394.

 15th century and clan conflicts

-Sir Malcolm, the eldest great-grandson of the aforementioned Malcolm, obtained the clan home, Stobhall Castle, from his aunt Queen Margaret Drummond, David II of Scotland's wife.
+Sir Malcolm, the eldest great-grandson of the aforementioned Sir Malcolm, obtained the clan home, Stobhall Castle, from his aunt Queen Margaret Drummond, David II of Scotland's wife.

 Chief Sir Malcolm Drummond married Isabel Douglas the Countess of Mar.
 He obtained the lands of Stobhall from his aunt Queen Margaret, who had first obtained it from King David II of Scotland.
 Sir Malcolm was murdered in 1403 by a band of Highland marauders, said to have been the Clan Stewart of Appin led by Alexander Stewart, the son of the Wolf of Badenoch.

-A son of Sir John Drummond and wife Elizabeth Sinclair, John Drummond, went to the Madeira Islands, where he had issue.
-Though quickly extinguished in male line, the surname has survived there and in Brazil, in one or another form.